IrakliChanukvadze/sweeft-task/README.md

 ### The challenge

--Infinite scroll logic for browsing users' list and friends' list. \
+- Infinite scroll logic for browsing users' list and friends' list.
--We can not use any existing infinite scroll libraries for this project.
+- We can not use any existing infinite scroll libraries for this project.

 ## My process

 ### Built with

--React js \
+- React js
--Vite \
+- Vite
--TailwindCSS \
+- TailwindCSS
--React-router-dom \
+- React-router-dom
--Axios
+- Axios